Diocese of Fairbanks: 1867 – 1900

 On July 27, 1894, Pope Leo XIII erected the Prefecture Apostolic of Alaska.
-He transferred all of Alaska from the Canadian Dioceses of Vancouver Island and New Westminster andappointed Tosi as the prefect apostolic.
+He transferred all of Alaska from the Canadian Dioceses of Vancouver Island and New Westminster and appointed Tosi as the prefect apostolic.
 Due to poor health, Tosi was forced to resign in 1897; Leo XIII replaced him with Reverend Jean-Baptiste René from the Society of Jesus.

+1900 – 1951

 When Rene resigned in 1904, Pope Pius X named Joseph Crimont of the Society of Jesus as what would be the last prefect apostolic.

+The first church in the Alaskan interior was Immaculate Conception Church in 1904, built two years after the establishment of Fairbanks as a trading post.
+Father Francis Monroe raised $3,000 from gold miners to build the structure.
+In 1906, Monroe conducted fundraising again to construct Saint Joseph's Hospital, the first hospital in Fairbanks.
+The Sisters of Providence from Montreal, Quebec, came to operate Saint Joseph's in 1910.

 On December 22, 1916, Pope Benedict XV elevated the Prefecture Apostolic of Alaska to the Vicariate Apostolic of Alaska.
-He appointed Crimont as its first vicar apostolic on February 15, 1917 and made him a bishop.
+He appointed Crimont as its first vicar apostolic on February 15, 1917, and made him a bishop.
 In 1948, Pope Pius XII appointed Reverend Francis Gleeson of the Society of Jesus to lead the vicariate.

-1951 to present
+1951 – 2000

 On June 23, 1951, Pope Pius XII erected the Diocese of Juneau.
 He dissolved the existing vicariate and moved all of southern Alaska into the new diocese.
 The remainder of the state became the new Vicariate of Northern Alaska, with its episcopal see in Fairbanks.
 Pius XII appointed Gleeson as bishop of the new vicariate.

-On August 8.
-1962, Pope John XXIII suppressed the Vicariate of Northern Alaska and replaced it with the new Diocese of Fairbanks, with Gleeson as its first bishop.
-On January 22, 1966, Pope Paul VI erected the Archdiocese of Anchorage and assigned the Diocese of Fairbanks to it as a suffragan.
-To assist Gleeson, Pope Paul VI on December 6, 1967,named Reverend Robert Whelan of the Society of Jesus as coadjutor bishop of the Diocese of Fairbanks.
+In 1962, Pope John XXIII suppressed the Vicariate of Northern Alaska and replaced it with the new Diocese of Fairbanks, with Gleeson as its first bishop.
+In 1966, Pope Paul VI erected the Archdiocese of Anchorage and assigned the Diocese of Fairbanks to it as a suffragan.
+To assist Gleeson, Paul VI in 1967, named Reverend Robert Whelan of the Society of Jesus as coadjutor bishop of the diocese.

 After Gleeson retired in 1968, Whelan automatically succeeded him as bishop.
 Whalen made numerous trips by bush plane, boat and snowmobile to remote Native American and Native Alaskan villages throughout the diocese.
 He established the Native Diaconate Program, ordaining 28 Native Alaskan men to the permanent diaconate.
-Pope John Paul II named Reverend Michael Kaniecki of the Society of Jesus as coadjutor bishop on March 8, 1984, Whelan's resignation as bishop of Fairbanks was accepted by the pope on June 1, 1985.
+Pope John Paul II named Reverend Michael Kaniecki of the Society of Jesus as coadjutor bishop in 1984.
+Whelan's resignation as bishop of Fairbanks was accepted by the pope in 1985.
 Kaniecki automatically succeeded him at that time.